mwaylabs/The-M-Project/README.md

 	1. Application Start
 		- If the application was started the first time the Router calls the `applicationStart` of the provided Controller.
 	2. Show
-		- If a pageswitch happens the router calls the `show` function of the provided Controller
+		- If a page switch happens the router calls the `show` function of the provided Controller
 	3. Application Ready
 		- After the application did load the `applicationReady` function is called on every Controller.
 In every case it gets called after the `applicationStart`